-In addition to his law practice, Greg has testified as a subject matter expert before the Wage and Hour Division of the US Department of Labor on the proposed overtime rules (September 2018), and also before the House Special Legislative Commission to Study Unlawful Sexual Harassment in the Workplace (April 2018).
+In addition to his law practice, Greg has testified as a subject matter expert before the Wage-and-Hour Division of the US Department of Labor on the proposed overtime rules, and also before the House Special Legislative Commission to Study Unlawful Sexual Harassment in the Workplace.

 Greg was named a Rising Star by Super Lawyers in 2014 and 2018 for the area of labor and employment law.

-Rhode Island Society for Human Resource Management (SHRM) – Member of Board of Directors and Co-Director of Legislative Affairs
+Rhode Island Society for Human Resource Management (SHRM) – Member, Board of Directors and Director of Legislative Affairs

-Mentor – Roger Williams University School of Law students
+Roger Williams University School of Law – Mentor